whitish1984/hbs_scaffold_cli/README.md

       Wildcard(*) can be used and "**" matched any files or directories located at any depth (same convention of .gitignore).

+    --preload(-p) <path>
+      Template files to be preloaded for each generation.
+      Please refer to README in github project how to use preload.
+      Wildcard(*) can be used and "**" matched any files or directories located at any depth (same convention of .gitignore).

     --template-root <path>
       Root path of template files.
       Each relative path from the root to a template file is used for a output file path.